-In 2020, joined the newly-reorganized TX Markets as the CTO, supporting Ricardo, Tutti, Homegate and CarForYou and over 200 engineers.
+In 2020, joined the newly-reorganized TX Markets as the CTO, supporting Ricardo, Tutti, Homegate and CarForYou and around 160 engineers.
 He is also on the board of TX Services, the independent Belgrade engineering center.

-Over the years, he built many things for users - websites, mobile apps, online games, museum exhibitions, chat systems, embedded hardware, search servers, video delivery and cataloging, hosting setups, CMS backends, learning platforms, shipping and inventory solutions, payroll and contract systems, medical software, data visualizations, agency pitches, business plans - as well as art, music, animation and film projects.
+Over the years, he built many things for users, in both tech and product roles: marketplaces, online games, museum exhibitions, embedded hardware, video delivery and cataloging, learning platforms, shipping and inventory solutions, payroll and contract systems, medical software, data visualizations, agency pitches, business plans - as well as art, music, animation and film projects.
 This left him with a wide range of experiences in designing, producing and delivering things.

 In his spare time, he plays piano, takes lots of photographs, collaborates in indy film, attempts small scale electronics projects, and has learned to juggle.
 When not coding, he enjoys making art and music and traveling with his wife Valentina and daughter Ivana.

 Jeremy is probably best know for turning around Ricardo.ch, bringing great engineering culture to TX Group, rebuilding the platform of local.ch, and launching a successful startup in NYC.
 As an advisor or board member, he has helped steer companies to success.
 However, his greatest achievements comes through the people he has managed and mentored, in helping them to achieve their dreams.